Hona/EnterpriseFizzBuzz/README.md

 The design here is DDD (Domain Driven Design), with the infrastructure layer missing, because currently the solution is stateless.

+AutoMapper is used to map between Core models, DTOs, and ViewModels

 The layers are as follows:

 * Presentation Layer: an ASP.NET Core 5 Web API